skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 * ETH - Ethereum is another currency we must pay to use ANT (called gas).

-The code produced by this adventure can be found a [this repo](https://github.com/iweave/antfaucet)
+The code produced by this adventure can be found at [this repo](https://github.com/iweave/antfaucet)

 ## Autonomi Pre-launch